skypjack/entt/docs/md/entity.md

 ## Type-less and bitset-free

-`EnTT` offers a sparse set based model that doesn't require users to specify the set of components neither at compile-time nor at runtime.<br/>
+The library implements a sparse set based model that doesn't require users to specify the set of components neither at compile-time nor at runtime.<br/>
 This is why users can instantiate the core class simply like:

 ```cpp